Chinese street food is cheap, delicious and can be enjoyed everywhere in China.

 China is well-known for having a variety of eggs you can’t find in the West.

-Tea eggs are a Chinese street food favorite.
-Look for these tea colored eggs in huge pots parked by the side of many a breakfast street food cart.
+Tea eggs, in particular, are a Chinese street food favorite.
+Look for them in huge pots parked by the side of many a breakfast street food cart.

 You’ll see them simmering away in a fragrant liquid broth of star anise, cinnamon sticks, cloves, sugar, pepper and tea leaves.

-The hard-boiled insides are infused with a complex, deeply savory flavor.
-The shells are imparted with a distinctive marble patterning, as the eggs crack as they cook and cool.
+The hard-boiled insides are infused with a complex savory flavor.
+And the shells have a distinctive marble patterning, as the eggs crack as they cook and cool.